wesleysj/whatsapp-n8n-server/README.md

 ### /group-participants

-Get all participants in a chat group.
+Get all participants in a chat group.- Method: GET
-- Method: GET